munificent/craftinginterpreters/book/functions.md

 parameters  = IDENTIFIER ( "," IDENTIFIER )* ;
 ```

-It's like the earlier `arguments` rule, except that a parameter is a single
+It's like the earlier `arguments` rule, except that each parameter is an
 identifier, not an expression.

-That's a lot of new syntax for the parser to chew through, but the resulting
+That's a lot of new syntax for the parser to chew
-syntax tree node isn't too bad:
+through, but the resulting AST node isn't too bad:

 ^code function-ast (1 before, 1 after)

 It has a name, a list of parameters -- their names -- and then the body.
 We
 store the body as the list of statements contained inside the curly braces.

-Over in the parser, we kick off recognizing the new statement by adding a line
+Over in the parser, we weave the new grammar into `declaration()`:
-to `declaration()`:

 ^code match-fun (1 before, 1 after)

 Like other statements, a function is recognized by the leading keyword.
 When we
 encounter `fun`, we call `function`.
-It corresponds to the `function` grammar
+That corresponds to the `function` grammar
 rule since we already matched and consumed the `fun` keyword.
-We'll build it up
+We'll build that
-a piece at a time, starting with:
+method up a piece at a time, starting with:

 ^code parse-function

-Right now, it only consumes the expected identifier token for the function's
+Right now, it only consumes the identifier token for the function's name.
+You
-name.
-You might be wondering about that funny little `kind` parameter.
-Just like
+might be wondering about that funny little `kind` parameter.
+Just like we reuse
-we reuse the grammar rule, we'll reuse the `function()` method later to parse
+the grammar rule, we'll reuse the `function()` method later to parse methods
-methods inside classes.
-When we do that, we'll pass in "method" for `kind` so
+inside classes.
+When we do that, we'll pass in "method" for `kind` so that the
-that the error messages are specific to the kind of declaration being parsed.
+error messages are specific to the kind of declaration being parsed.

 Next, we parse the parameter list and the pair of parentheses wrapped around it:

 ^code parse-parameters (1 before, 1 after)

-This is like the code for handling arguments in a call, except not split across
+This is like the code for handling arguments in a call, except not split out
-two Java methods.
-The outer if statement handles the zero parameter case, and
+into a helper method.
+The outer if statement handles the zero parameter case,
-the inner while loop parses parameters as long we find commas to separate them.
+and the inner while loop parses parameters as long we find commas to separate
+them.
 The result is the list of tokens for each parameter's name.

+Just like with do with arguments at function calls, we validate at parse time
+that you don't exceed the maximum number of parameters a function is allowed to
+have.

-Finally, we parse the body and wrap everything in a function node:
+Finally, we parse the body and wrap it all up in a function node:

 ^code parse-body (1 before, 1 after)